runxiyu/powxy/README.md

 every hour.

 Users that run JS and WASM will have their browsers solve the challenge automatically.
-Other users will need to solve the challenge externally; a C program is provided for this purpose.
+Other users will need to solve the challenge externally; C and Python programs are provided for this purpose.

 It aims to be very easy to deploy, use, and maintain.
 The implementation is rather minimal: there are no Go dependencies, no JavaScript dependencies, no